isaaclins/BJIB/README.md

 ## Installation
 Clone the repository or download the files to your local storage.
 Make sure you have Bash installed on your system.
 Run the script from your terminal or command line.

+### Functions

+#### `playgame()`
+This function starts the game of Blackjack.
+It initializes the player and dealer scores, deals cards, and allows the player to hit or stand.
+It also determines the winner and keeps track of the scores.
+The function includes a loop that allows players to play multiple rounds until they choose to quit.

+#### `calculate_hand(card1, card2)`
+This function calculates the total value of a hand in Blackjack.
+It takes two card values as input and returns the sum of the hand.
+It handles special cases for Ace cards, which can be worth 1 or 11 depending on the player's choice.

+#### `bestchoice()`
+This function helps players make the best choice in a game of Blackjack.
+It prompts the player to enter their cards and the dealer's card, and then calculates the chance of busting if the player hits.
+Based on the hand value and chance of busting, the function suggests whether the player should hit or stand.

+Note: The script also includes a case statement that handles command line options for help, rules, win, and play.

 ## Fun Errors Along The Journey
 I've had my fair share of dumb errors. here are some screenshots I've made along the way: